Apple Transitional Export Quota Bill

 export certificate means a certificate issued by NZAPI under section 48

-FTA means the Free Trade Agreement between New Zealand and the UK done at London on 28 February 2022
+FTA means the Free Trade Agreement between New Zealand and the United Kingdom of Great Britain and Northern Ireland, done at London on 28 February 2022

 Minister means the Minister of Agriculture